TommieTKY/pet_artworks_platform/README.md

 - **Admin**: Full access to manage the system, including artists, artworks, exhibitions, members, pets and connection.
 - **ArtistUser**: Manage their profile and artworks.
-- **MemberUser**: Manage their pets, followers, and associated artworks.
+- **MemberUser**: Manage their pets, followers, connections and associated artworks.
 - Guest: View artists, artworks, exhibitions, pets, owners, and connections.

 ---